pspaude/midpoint-detailed-samples/README.md

 # midpoint-detailed-samples

-This project contains detailed configuration samples for v4.4 and earlier versions of [midPoint](https://github.com/Evolveum/midpoint).
+This project contains detailed configuration samples for v4.8+ version of [midPoint](https://github.com/Evolveum/midpoint).

 You can contribute your own samples at [midPoint-samples](https://github.com/Evolveum/midpoint-samples).
 See the samples/contrib/README.md at that repo for more information.